Spectrally-pure optical serrodyne modulation for continuously-tunable laser offset locking: Introduction

 Serrodyne modulation is an alternative approach that applies a quasi-continuous optical phase ramp to generate an OFO.
 A voltage $V(t)$ applied across the electro-optic material shifts the optical phase: $E_{0}\sin\left(2\pi\xi t+\phi(t)\right)$, where $\xi$ is the input optical frequency and $\phi(t)=\frac{\pi}{V_{\pi}}V(t)$.
 For serrodyne modulation the voltage waveform is a sawtooth

 with frequency $f_{m}$ and peak-to-peak amplitude $2NV_{\pi}$ for $N\in\mathbb{N}$.
-The idealized EOM output is then $\left(-1\right)^{N}E_{0}\sin\left[2\pi(\nu+Nf_{m})t\right]$, effectively shifting the laser frequency by $Nf_{m}$.
+The idealized EOM output is then $\left(-1\right)^{N}E_{0}\sin\left[2\pi(\xi+Nf_{m})t\right]$, effectively shifting the laser frequency by $Nf_{m}$.
 In practice, the output has unwanted spectral features due to imperfections in $V_{s}(t)$, improper impedance matching to the electro-optic medium, and RF amplifier finite bandwidth and frequency-dependent gain.

 An early effort by Johnson and Cox (1988) obtained a serrodyne shift of $5\text{ kHz}$ using a voltage ramp produced by charging a capacitor \cite{johnson_serrodyne_1988}.
 A later innovation exploited the extreme nonlinearity of commercially-available nonlinear transmission lines (NLTL) \cite{houtz_wideband_2009,johnson_broadband_2010}.
 For example, the Kasevich group obtained a conversion loss of $1.0\text{ dB}$ at $1.5\text{ GHz}$ shift, $10\text{ dB}$ suppression over $940$ to $1200\text{ MHz}$, and $7\text{ dB}$ suppression over $200$ to $1240\text{ MHz}$ \cite{johnson_broadband_2010}.
 Wide bandwidth OFO proved challenging with NLTLs despite experimentation with a range of devices.
 All-optical serrodyne modulation was demonstrated using cross-phase modulation in a nonlinear fiber but has high technical overhead and small bandwidth \cite{lee_all-optical_2021}.
 Recently, modern arbitrary waveform generators (AWG) have enabled improved sawtooth waveforms at low cost.
-Minjeong Kim \emph{et al.} obtained conversion losses as low as $0.13$ dB over tens of megahertz, but did not attempt modulations beyond 400 MHz \cite{kim_40_2020}.
-Table \ref{tab:Summary-of-OFO} compares the range of approaches discussed so far.
+Minjeong Kim et al. obtained conversion losses as low as $0.13\text{ dB}$ over tens of megahertz, but did not attempt modulations beyond $400 \text{ MHz}$ \cite{kim_40_2020}.
+Table \ref{tab:Summary-of-OFO} compares the range of approaches.

-Here we show that the use of low-cost, high-bandwidth AWGs permits substantial improvement in high bandwidth OFO using off-the-shelf components.
+Here we show that the use of low-cost, high-bandwidth AWGs permits substantial improvement in high-bandwidth OFO using off-the-shelf components.
 In this scheme, an AWG provides the voltage ramp, which is then amplified and applied to a fiber EOM.
-We demonstrate the utility of our OFO by using it to continuously tune the offset of an 870 nm laser from an optical cavity mode by 50 MHz to 1600 MHz.
-We also model the consequence of poor RF spur suppression when continuously tuning Pound Drever Hall (PDH) offset locks.
+We demonstrate the utility of our OFO by using it to continuously tune the offset of an 871 nm laser from an optical cavity mode by 50 MHz to 1600 MHz.